Administration of Hyderabad: Environment

 The city produces around 4,500 metric tonnes of solid waste everyday, which is transported from three collection units located in Imlibun, Yousufguda and Lower Tank Bund to the garbage dumping site of Jawaharnagar.
 The "Integrated Solid Waste Management" project was started in 2010 by GHMC to manage the waste disposal in the city.
 The project started with a sum of ₹ 4.34 billion, funded by the state government.

 The Telangana Pollution Control Board (TSPCB) is a regulatory and screening authority of pollution in Hyderabad.
 The rapid rate of urbanisation with increased economic activities had encouraged migration and industries in Hyderabad, these changes led to an increase of air pollution, industrial waste, sound pollution and water pollution.
 The city is among the 16 most polluted cities of India, transportation vehicles are the main source of air pollution in the city.
 Every year there are around 1 million vehicles registrations in the city that increase air and sound pollution.
 The estimated deaths from particulate matter are about 1700–3000 persons every year in Hyderabad.
 As of 2006, the air pollution statistics are 20–50% from vehicle, 40–70% combining vehicle discharge with road dust, 10–30% from industrial discharges and 3–10% from household garbage burning.
-Hyderabad houses 140 large and small size lakes in and around the city and As of 1996, there are 834 water tanks of below the size of 10 hectare.
+Hyderabad houses 140 large and small lakes in and around the city and As of 1996, there are 834 water tanks of below the size of 10 hectare.
 The ground water in Hyderabad has total water hardness up to 1000 ppm.
 APPCB and local authorities have designed and implemented multiple actions to control pollution in the city.